8.2 Worked Case 1 — Medicare Outpatient

 Encounter: Mr. Vance presents for a scheduled visit reporting fatigue and a separate complaint of a painful skin lesion on his forearm.
 Dr. Ortiz performs a problem-focused evaluation and management (E/M) service addressing the fatigue, orders labs, and reviews medications.
 During the same visit she also evaluates and removes the benign skin lesion as a minor surgical procedure.

-Coding summary provided by the office: one E/M office visit code and one minor procedure code (lesion removal).
+Coding summary from the office: one E/M office visit code and one minor procedure code (lesion removal).
 The procedure carries a 10-day global period.

 Modifier 25 Logic

-Here the fatigue workup is a distinct problem with its own history, exam, and decision-making, unrelated to the lesion.
+Here the fatigue workup is a distinct problem with its own history, exam, and medical decision-making, unrelated to the lesion.
 That qualifies the E/M as separately reportable.
-The biller appends modifier 25 (significant, separately identifiable E/M service by the same physician on the same day of a procedure) to the E/M code — never to the procedure code.
-Without modifier 25 the payer denies or bundles the E/M line.
+The biller appends modifier 25 (significant, separately identifiable E/M service by the same physician on the same day as a procedure) to the E/M code — never to the procedure code.
+Without modifier 25, the payer denies or bundles the E/M line.

 CMS-1500 Box-Level Walkthrough